mcgoooo/mine-sweeper/README.md

 ## infrastructure

-the app is primarily deployed in production on vercel. for demonstration puproses, and to learn, i also made an aws review environemnt stack, which has its own [readme](/infra/README.md)
+the app is primarily deployed in production on vercel. for demonstration puproses, and to learn, i also made an aws review environment stack, which has its own [readme](/infra/README.md)

 basically every pull request will make its own review environment on aws,